vijayanajay/meta-trader/docs/tasks.md

         b.
 If the signal is valid, it calls a new helper method (`_calculate_historical_stats_for_llm`) to perform a lean, focused backtest on the data *prior* to the signal date.
         c.
 This provides the necessary historical context to the LLM without re-running the main backtester.
 *   **Status:** Done

+### Task 13 — Implement Systematic Parameter Sensitivity Analysis

+*   **Rationale:** Blindly changing parameters in `config.ini` to find a better result is unscientific, inefficient, and prone to overfitting.
+This task introduces a systematic, reproducible framework to explore the parameter space.
+It transforms parameter tuning from guesswork into a controlled experiment, providing the data needed to make informed decisions about the system's risk/reward profile.
+This is fundamental to understanding the model's behavior and the true drivers of its performance (or lack thereof).
+*   **Items to implement:**
+    1. In `config.ini`, add a new `[sensitivity_analysis]` section.
+This section will define the parameter to vary (e.g., `parameter_to_vary = "filters.sector_vol_threshold"`), a start value, an end value, and a step size.
+    2. In `run.py` and `praxis_engine/main.py`, add a new CLI command: `sensitivity-analysis`.
+    3. Create a new method in `core/orchestrator.py` called `run_sensitivity_analysis()`.
+This method will:
+        a.
+Read the analysis parameters from the config.
+        b.
+Loop through the specified range of values for the target parameter.
+        c.
+In each iteration, create a *deep copy* of the main `Config` object and dynamically update the single parameter being tested.
+This is critical to ensure runs are isolated and the base configuration remains immutable.
+        d.
+Run the full backtest across all configured stocks using this temporary, modified config.
+        e.
+Store the aggregated KPIs (Sharpe, Profit Factor, Total Trades, etc.) for each parameter value.
+    4. In `services/report_generator.py`, add a new method `generate_sensitivity_report()`.
+This method will take the results from the analysis and format them into a clear Markdown table showing how performance metrics change as the parameter changes.
+    5. The `sensitivity-analysis` command will call the orchestrator and then the report generator, saving the final output to `results/sensitivity_analysis_report.md`.
+*   **Tests to cover:**
+    *   This is a high-level integration test.
+In a new `tests/test_orchestrator_analysis.py`, mock the `run_backtest` method.
+    *   Call `run_sensitivity_analysis` and assert that `run_backtest` is called the correct number of times, corresponding to the steps in the parameter range.
+    *   Crucially, assert that the `Config` object passed to the services during each mocked run contains the correctly modified parameter value for that specific iteration.
+    *   In `tests/test_report_generator.py`, add a test for `generate_sensitivity_report` to verify the correct formatting of the output table.
+*   **Acceptance Criteria (AC):**
+    *   A new CLI command `praxis sensitivity-analysis` is available.
+    *   Running the command executes multiple backtests as defined in the `[sensitivity_analysis]` section of `config.ini`.
+    *   A Markdown report is generated in the `results/` directory that clearly tabulates the system's performance KPIs against each tested parameter value.
+*   **Definition of Done (DoD):**
+    *   All new code for the CLI, orchestrator, and report generator is implemented, unit-tested, and documented.
+The `config.ini` is updated with a documented example of the new section.
+*   **Time estimate:** 8 hours
+*   **Status:** Not Started